William W. Naismith: Later life

 Naismith lived in Glasgow from 1905 onwards and attended the Kelvinside Hillhead Parish Church, Glasgow where he was an elder for 27 years.
 He married Edith A.W.
-Barron in 1925 when he was 69 years old.
-He died on 27 September 1935 after falling ill suddenly, and was buried in his hometown of Hamilton.
+Barron in 1926 when he was 70 years old.
+On 27 September 1935, he died suddenly of heart failure at Strathpeffer and was buried on 1 October 1935 at the Bent Cemetery in his hometown of Hamilton.